This issue gathers a number of typographical error and grammatical improvements that woudl enhance the readability of the specification.

 Note – Annotations should not cause more

-compile errors than strictly needed.
+compile IDL-processing errors than strictly needed.
 Therefore, in case an unknown annotation is encountered, it should be simply ignored by the IDL-processing tools compiler.
-In return, compilers should raise an error in case of malformed annotations.
+In contrast, malformed definitions shall be treated as an error In return, compilers should raise an error in case of malformed annotations.

 In section 7.5.1 (Qualified Names) modify the last paragraph as shown below: